Samantha Bee rails against Ivanka Trump's book and it's brilliant

 "Women Who Work" launched on May 2 and was met by mixed reactions from those who Trump quoted.
 Deepak Chopra hoped the first daughter would "speak to her father" on "what's right and what's not."
 Animal behavior expert Jane Goodall called on Trump to use her platform to help take care of the planet.
 'Girls Who Code' founder Reshma Saujani flat out rejected Trump's use of her words.

-".@ivankatrump don't use my story in #WomenWhoWork unless you are going to stop being #complicit #askivanka," Saujani said in a tweet last week.
+"@ivankatrump don't use my story in #WomenWhoWork unless you are going to stop being #complicit #askivanka," Saujani said in a tweet last week.